 A STITCH IN TIME -- 55 minutes.
 How will Prince Winsome find a bride if the glass slipper is missing?

 NO DICE -- Can beggars be choosers?
 Produced by Seoul Players.
 Produced for Asphalt Jungle Shorts and Ah Ha Moments, Kitchener, Ontario.

 THE GOOD SHIP STORMALONG -- when Samantha signs on as a cabin girl, the wind and rolling sea tell her she’d better think again, but not before she helps rescue a pirate who would rather sing than plunder.
 Selected for YES Summer Shorts.

 NO SOCKS GANG -- selected for Gone In Sixty Seconds, Brooklyn College, University of Leeds,UK.
 LIONS, TIGERS AND BEARS, a three-character version, was produced by Youth Education on Stage, Williston, North Dakota.
 "THE NO SOCKS GANG by Shirley K. This delightful little play belongs in an anthology for the classroom where it would be an instant hit.
 It speaks of uniformity, strict nonsensical rules and how friendship and logic can rise above a system that exists just to exist.
 It speaks to my heart and perhaps it will speak to yours.
 Throw away those socks and inch forward—one foot at a time."
 Edward Crosby Wells -- Playwrights Forum.
 Two of Kevin Buck's students at Cocoa Beach Jr. / Sr. High School performed THE NO SOCKS GANG.

 COMING HOME TO ROOST/CHICKENS/A PERSON OF INTEREST -- When Homeland Security interferes with Larry’s chickens and Bev’s personal life it’s time to fight back.
-Produced for Gone In Sixty Seconds, Brooklyn College and FACT, NY.
+One minute version produced for Gone In Sixty Seconds, Brooklyn College and FACT, NY.
 Performed by Readers Theater Repertory, San Pedro.
-Performed by The Players Centre for Performing Arts in Sarasota, Florida.
+Performed as a reading by The Players Centre for Performing Arts in Sarasota, Florida.

 THE ORANGE WHISTLE -- Produced by Asphalt Jungle Shorts.

 HOLD TIGHT -- Would Kelli prefer (1) seeing a doctor for cosmetic enhancement or (2) hooking up with Mervyn, a time-traveler eager to transport her back to the Forties?
 Performed at Muskigum College, New Concord, Ohio for Ohio State's Lawrence and Lee Theatre Research Institute Project.